BlockchainCommons/developer-web-site/_pages/sskr.md

 ## What are SSKR URs?

-The above examples show SSKR being encoded with[Uniform Resources](/ur/).
+The above examples show SSKR being encoded with [Uniform Resources](/ur/).
 As described in [BCR 2020-011](https://github.com/BlockchainCommons/Research/blob/master/papers/bcr-2020-011-sskr.md), each share is converted to CBOR and prefixed with a `ur:sskr` tag.
 This supports the storage of shares in a self-identifying manner.

  This is the simplest way to use SSKR, though not the preferred one: it's generally been deprecated to instead prefer SSKR Envelopes.